ipni/specs/reader-privacy.md

 * Using the original `MH`, the Client will decrypt `EncProviderRecordKey`s and use the `peerID` to fetch a `ProviderRecord`. `ProviderRecord`s can be cached on the Client side and hence this rountrip can be avoided most of the times.
 Peer addresses can also be discovered through alternative sources such as libp2p peerstore ;
-* Using addresses from the `ProviderRecord` the client will reach out to the provider directly and fetch the desired content;
+* Using addresses from the `ProviderRecord` the Client will reach out to the Storage Provider directly and fetch the desired content;
-* The client might choose to fetch IPNI Metadata that will require another lookup round by `HashProviderRecordKey` to get `EncMetadata` in response.
+* The Client might choose to fetch IPNI Metadata that will require another lookup round by `HashProviderRecordKey` to get `EncMetadata` in response.

 By utilising such scheme only a party that knows the original CID can decode the protocol, which is never revealed.